top of page

 Apply for this project if you have...

-• Great teamwork skills
+• Exceptional collaborative and teamwork skills

 • A positive and engaging attitude

-• Editing/technical skills an asset
+• Editing/technical skills will be considered an asset

-• Broadcasting experience an asset
+• Broadcasting experience will be considered an asset

 ORGANIZATION PROFILE